 Blepharoplasty (Eyelid Surgery)

 Dr. Gilbert will trace the natural lines and creases of your face and make incredibly fine incisions from the inner to the outer edge of the eyelid.
 Surgery on the upper eyelid is performed first with the incision made in the fold of the lid.
 The incision is made below the eyelash on the lower eyelid.
 Any excess fat and skin are removed from the underlying compartments.
 The amount of fat excised is determined by the degree of protrusion of fat when pressure is applied to the area.
 Small sutures are used to close the incision and special ointments and dressings may be applied.
 The surgery can take up to 2 hours.
 In certain cases, lower eyelid incisions are made inside the lid.
-Laser may be used at the same time to reduce wrinkles.
+A laser may be used at the same time to reduce wrinkles.

 Initially, drying of the eyes can occur after blepharoplasty.
 This condition can be alleviated with medication.
 In addition, you may be sensitive to bright light and wind for a period of time.
 Numbness and itching may also occur during the healing process.
 A final evaluation may occur within several months from the initial surgical procedure.